REFERRAL COORDINATORS & BOARD MEMBERS: Log in to access materials

 Sandra went to HealthPoint in Redmond with knee pain.
 Sandra’s ability to work was starting to be impacted, which threatened her family’s security.
 Recognizing that Sandra needed more than could be offered in primary care, her HealthPoint provider referred her to Project Access Northwest.

 This is where the partnership and resources of our friends in the health system were put on display.
 Theresa started in physical therapy donated by Swedish Medical Centers in Redmond.
-When therapy didn’t provide adequate relief, Sandra was sent to UW/Valley Medical Center for imaging and an orthopedic consult.
+When therapy didn’t provide adequate relief, Sandra was sent to UW/Valley Medical Center for diagnostic imaging and an orthopedic consult.
 They tried an injection, but the relief was short-lived; Sandra needed surgical intervention.
 At this point, our partners at Kaiser Permanente offered to take over Sandra’s care and donate surgery.
 They partnered with Overlake Medical Center in Bellevue, which provided the surgery space and ancillary needs.
 Once she had her successful surgery, her post-op physical therapy was done at Kaiser Permanente.

 What does it take to care for a patient in Sandra’s position?
 Project Access Northwest oversaw Sandra’s 12 medical cases, navigated four health systems, enrolled and re-enrolled her 10 times, arranged for more than 65 appointments and had more than 190 “touches” (individual pieces of work) during her care.
 Our tremendously skilled care coordinators helped her navigate a system that can be overwhelming.